 Andrew Lewinter's Four Miniatures for Horn and Violin is now available for purchase on SheetMusic Plus.
 This piece was written for, and at the suggestion of, David Jolley, a horn soloist who was one of my teachers when I was in high school.
 It’s a good piece to program on a concert with the Brahms Horn Trio, as the main theme of each of the short movements is based on an inversion of the intervals of the main theme in the corresponding movement of the Brahms.
 It’s in four movements, and scored for horn and violin (no piano).

-Andrew Lewinter’s Waltz for Flute and Cello will be released on flutist Dieter Flury’s solo album on Navona Records, Aero, in the summer of 2020.
+Andrew Lewinter’s Waltz for Flute and Cello was released on flutist Dieter Flury’s solo album on Navona Records, AERO.
 It was recorded with cellist Branimir Pusticki.